phetsims/phet-info/doc/core-voicing-quickstart-guide.md

 ## Accessibility Strings

-Accessibility strings for Tier 1 Voicing follow the same guidelines as Tier 1 Interactive Description.
-For details, see the Tier 1 Description quickstart guide.
+Accessibility strings for Core Voicing follow the same guidelines as Core Interactive Description.
+For details, see the Core Description quickstart guide.

 - If a string is only used for Voicing, include the option name of its usage site (like `voicingNameResponse`) in the key.